rdunlocked18/Ai-Pacman-Multiplayer/README.md

      - Command 4 will run Pacman with Default Layout and blue first ghost as Keyboard Gameplay
      - -l can specify layouts in the layouts folder as in 2nd commands
      - all commands can be joined
+     - to run the Command for UI use python supportUi.py (Make sure you have PYQT5)